 WONDERS OF THE WORLD: ALL 7

-Skydiving in Interlaken, Bungee Jumping (World’s Highest Bungee Jump) in South Africa, been at the "Roof of the World" conquered the Mt.
-Everest Base Camp, River Rafting rapids III & IV in Costa Rica Rio Pacure, hiking and zip lining in Canada, trekking in Nepal, Glacier hiking in Iceland, scuba diving in the turquoise blue water of Maldives, climbing the Great Wall of China, paragliding in Mauritius, fly-boarding in Bangkok, camping in Jaisalmer, running on the roads of Italy to catch a thief :) feeling the effects of earthquake in Japan and narrowly escaping a bomb blast in Turkey: that’s the kind of adventure I have been through.
+Skydiving in Interlaken, World’s Highest Bungee Jumping in South Africa, Batoka Gorge Swing & Flying Fox in Zimbabwe, been at the "Roof of the World" conquered the Mt.
+Everest Base Camp, Rio Pacure River Rafting (rapids III & IV) in Costa Rica, hiking and Zip Lining in Canada, Trekking in Nepal, Glacier hiking in Iceland, Scuba Diving in the turquoise blue water of Maldives, Climbing the Great Wall of China, Paragliding in Kamshet, Parasailing in Mauritius, fly-boarding in Bangkok, camping in Masai Mara: Kenya, running on the roads of Italy to catch a thief :) feeling the effects of earthquake in Japan and narrowly escaping a bomb blast in Turkey: that’s the kind of adventure I have been through.
 Life is either a daring adventure or nothing at all ;)

 THE JOY OF SOLO TRAVELLING